phonpaseuth/brandity/README.md

 # Brandity

-This is a group project for the web development class.
+This is a final group project for the web development class.